How Tenants Can Find a Good Deal When Buying a Rental Property

 - Do a little detective work: Perhaps the very first thing you should do is check out the rental property owner and the property itself.
 Make sure they're legit before going any further into a rent-to-own arrangement.
 This would include checking to see if they are indeed the owner and also if they're current on all their mortgage and taxes.

 - Understand the fine print: This is the part where you may want to lawyer up.
 You’ll need to make sure that every little detail in the rent-to-own agreement falls in line with what was discussed between you and the owner.
 Having a lawyer present will make this process a lot easier.

 Overall, if you’re ready to buy a home, but your finances are not, a rent-to-own scenario could be a suitable option for you.
 However, since rent-to-own arrangements can often get very confusing and even downright tricky, it might be best to hold off altogether.
 Work on shaping up your finances first.
 Start a budget, maintain a spending dairy, set up an auto deposit for your savings, and even consider taking on a side hustle or two to boost your income.
 This way, when the time is right, you can feel confident about buying a house the more traditional way.
 Most rental property owners are either trying to get the most from their investment and may, therefore, charge too much, while others may just be trying to get rid of a property they've fallen behind on.

 Perhaps you’ve already found yourself in a rent-to-own scenario where your rent for the remainder of the lease is a little higher than your paycheck can handle.
-If you ever need to fill the payday gap from these higher-than-usual payments, talk to someone at your local payday loan location about financial relief options that could be useful.
+If you ever need to fill the payday gap from these higher-than-usual payments, talk to someone at one of our South Carolina payday loan locations about financial relief options that could be useful.
 Good luck and happy home buying!